 Fans are reeling from the news of Prince's death at age 57, but the fans are not just people like you and me.
 The iconic singer/guitarist/actor/writer/everything has influenced other musicians we love.

-Here are only a few of the many musicians Prince has inspired.
-But remember, Prince has struck everyone.
+Take a look through just some of the many musicians Prince has inspired.
 Along with all his breakthroughs in music and fashion, his attitude and unabashedness continues to live on as well.
-Click through as we attempt to cull together just a few of the celebs that took inspiration from the respected innovator—even though there's no way to pinpoint all of them.
+We attempt to cull together just a few of the celebs that took inspiration from the respected innovator—even though there's no way to pinpoint all of them.

 Prince has been known for taking the strange and twisted and making it into a radio-friendly hit—and The Weeknd did the same, purposefully modeling some of his music after Prince's.
 In an interview with Pitchfork, The Weeknd said this: